particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Power supply guide 2026-04-01

+The [power supply guide](/hardware/power/power-supply-guide/) has been updated with additional information for the PM-BAT.

 ### Library updates 2026-04-01

 The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updated libraries.